William C. Newman

 Research Interests

 Most of my interests lie in algebraic geometry.
 My favorite sub-area within algebraic geometry is enumerative geometry, which then leads me to studying intersection theory, moduli spaces, and algebraic stacks.
-Currently, my thesis projects involve studying the Chow rings of some moduli spaces.
+I am also interested in combinatorics and number theory.

 Mentoring